Tim Bethune

-John Timothy "Tim" Bethune (born 22 January 1962) is a retired Canadian sprinter.
+John Timothy Bethune (born 22 January 1962) is a retired Canadian sprinter.
 At the 1982 Commonwealth Games, he placed 7th in the 400m and 4th as a member of Canada's 4 × 400 metres relay.
 He was a member of Canada's 4 × 400 metres relay at the 1984 Summer Olympics, which placed 8th.

 After he retired, Bethune admitted to using performance-enhancing drugs at the Dubin Inquiry in 1989.
 He was never found to have taken any performance-enhancing drugs while competing, and he was exonerated from any allegations that he competed while using any performance-enhancing drugs.